Dark Empire: Prologue

 Rogan, First General to the King, could hardly speak through struggles to catch his breath, upon entering the castle throne room; the young man’s dirty blonde hair made dirtier from ash, which had mixed into a sludge of sweat and blood.

-King David sat atop his throne, accompanied by his advisor, Ganji, and his other Second Generals, James, and Austin, all eyes shifting between the giant entrance doors and a small decorated box to the right of the platform.
+King David sat atop his throne, accompanied by his advisor, Ganji, and his other Second Generals, James and Austin; all eyes shifting between the giant entrance doors and a small decorated box to the right of the platform.

 For years, a sorcerer calling himself the Dark Emperor had been attempting to reach castle Pillact and steal the box’s contents.
 Nobody knew his motives, and the Dark Emperor never explained himself.
-This evening, had been an attempt like no other, bringing with it a massive army, surrounding the castle perimeter.
+This evening, had been an attempt like no other, however, bringing with it a massive army, surrounding the castle perimeter.
 Numbers continued to increase to those beyond that of King David’s army.

 Screams of soldiers on both sides grew louder, echoing through the halls, and ears of everyone within.
 It was all only briefly drowned out by the sound of the throne room doors pushing open once more, revealing a single member of David’s highest-ranking battalion, armor badly battered and face so gashed that none of the generals, nor the king could tell exactly who he was.
 He had only made it a couple of steps in before collapsing to the ground.